Kye Rowles: Heart of Midlothian

 On 9 June 2022, Rowles joined Scottish Premiership side Heart of Midlothian for an undisclosed fee and signed a three-year deal.
 On 16 January 2023, following a successful World Cup with Australia, Rowles signed a five-year contract extension to 2028.

+D.C.
+United

+On 15 January 2025, Rowles joined Major League Soccer outfit D.C.
+United for an undisclosed fee on a two-year deal, with an option of another year.

 International career

 Rowles was selected in the Australian under-17 team for the 2015 FIFA U-17 World Cup.

 In November 2020, Rowles was called up to the Australian under-23 team for friendly matches against A-League sides.
 In June 2021, Rowles was called up to the team again for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentine in their first group match but were unable to win another match.
 They were therefore not in medal contention.

 Rowles made his Socceroos debut 1 June 2022 against Jordan in a friendly match, winning 2-1.

 Rowles was called up to the 2022 FIFA World Cup in Qatar.